lcdb/lcdb-wf/docs/decisions.rst

 Cleanup of lib/utils.py
 -----------------------

 We had accumulated a lot of useful functions over time, but things have changed enough that they haven't been used.
-To avoid clutter and additional maintenance burden in supporting otherwise unused code, these functions were removed.
+To avoid clutter and additional maintenance burden in supporting otherwise unused code, unused functions have been removed.

 Variant-calling workflow
 ------------------------